japila-books/spark-sql-internals/docs/spark-sql-Dataset-typed-transformations.md

 +- *Range (0, 5, step=1, splits=Some(8))
 ----

-NOTE: `repartition` methods correspond to SQL's link:spark-sql-SparkSqlAstBuilder.adoc#withRepartitionByExpression[DISTRIBUTE BY or CLUSTER BY clauses].
+NOTE: `repartition` methods correspond to SQL's spark-sql-SparkSqlAstBuilder.md#withRepartitionByExpression[DISTRIBUTE BY or CLUSTER BY clauses].

 === [[repartitionByRange]] `repartitionByRange` Typed Transformation